EliahKagan/setup-cgit/README.md

 ### `redirect.conf`

-Runing `./deploy-redirect` as root installs `redirect.conf` as a configuration file for the Apache2 web server and enables it.
+Running `./deploy-redirect` as root installs `redirect.conf` as a configuration file for the Apache2 web server and enables it.

 This configuration file redirects traffic from the root of the web server to